 by *AJH* Custom Knives & Services

-Last serious call for the knife repairs is last day of October
+Last serious call for the knife repairs is First day of November

 The reason is of course the holiday mail overload - the chance of your knife not making it back to you before Christmas

 There was always a need to repair and refurbish good quality old

 knives, family heirlooms and keepsakes - folding, or fixed blade ones.

 Picture is worth 1000 words, so it is said.
 Digital cameras are

 cheap enough these days, and the flat bead scanner works good too.

 It is good for me to see the details of the repair needed, detail of unusual assembly, or the condition of the knife in the need of repairs or refurbishing for estimate.